rhilconsultants/openshift/workshops/Ansible Operator/Exercise-4/Exercise_4.md

     NAME                DESIRED CURRENT UP-TO-DATE AVAILABLE AGE
     ${USER}-hellogo-operator  1       1       1          1         1m

-Once the operator is running your are good to go and you can continue with testing it in another namespace
+Once the operator is running you are good to go and you can continue with testing it in another namespace

 ### Using the Operator